Shanmuganathan2004/LLM-Powered_Text_Summarizer/README.md

 # LLM-Powered_Text_Summarizer Using Deepseek-R1 Model
-An  Chatbot Powered by Deepseek-R1 distilled LLM which helps to "Abstarct Summarization" from the text.
+An  LLM Powered by local model Deepseek-R1 distilled LLM using which helps to "Abstarct Summarization" from the text.
-Here’s a properly formatted and well-indented breakdown of the code:
+You can Follow me on LinkedIn -->
 ### **1. Import Required Libraries**
 ```python
 import requests